nihaal-prasad/nihaal-prasad.github.io/_posts/2019-1-15-installing-linux-in-chromebook.markdown

 <img src="../../../assets/img/2019-1-15-installing-linux-in-chromebook/linux.jpg">

 You should now be able to use Ctrl+Shift+Alt+Forward and Ctrl+Shift+Alt+Backward (Forwards and backwards keys are found at the upper left corner) to move back and forth between OSes.
+Thankfully, now we can make use of this device and do more interesting things with it.

 {% include related_posts.html %}